mohammedsafi1749/Ex-04-POWER-MEASUREMENT-USING-MAGIC-TEE/README.md

 • Check the connections before switching on the kit. • Connections should be done properly. • Observation should be taken properly.

 ## Result:

+The isolation between the E and H arms of the magic tee was successfully measured and found to be within the expected range, indicating proper isolation between the ports.
+The power division between the collinear arms was observed to be approximately 3 dB, confirming that the magic tee equally divides the input power into two arms with minimal loss.
+Thus, the magic tee functions effectively as a hybrid junction for power division and signal isolation in microwave systems.